Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Rather than obtaining your website domain name from a registrar, you can save money by having the domain name cost included with your web hosting plan.

-Many web hosting plans include single domain registration and renewal costs with the service cost, making this an affordable option.
+Many web hosting plans include single registration and renewal costs with the service cost, making this an affordable option.

 Get a Domain Name Included

 Before paying the domain name cost to one of the many domain registrars, check offers at web hosts.
 These top web hosting providers offer impressive domain deals with their service plans.